Schur functions in noncommuting variables: Schur functions in

 \begin{example} If $t$ is the first Young tableau in Example~\ref{ex:tabs}, then $s_t = 387219654 \circ s_{[5332/22]}$. \end{example}

 \begin{definition} Two Young tableaux $t_1$ and $t_2$ are \emph{row equivalent} if $\sh(t_1) =\sh(t_2)$, and row $i$ of $t_1$ and row $i$ of $t_2$ contain the same elements, for all $i$.
-Let $t$ be a Young tableau.
-Then where the sum runs over all Young tableaux $\svw{\tilde{t}}$ row equivalent to $t$. \end{definition}
+This gives an equivalence relation on Young tableaux, and we denote the equivalence class containing the Young tableau $t$ by $[t]$.
+If $t$ is a Young tableau, then we define \svwrevtwo{namely,} the sum runs over all Young tableaux $\svw{\tilde{t}}$ row equivalent to $t$. \end{definition}

 \begin{example} Consider $t=\tableau{1&2\\3}$.
 Then $[t] = \left\{ \tableau{1&2\\3}, \tableau{2&1\\3}\right\}$ and

 \end{example}

 We now reveal another basis for $\NCSym$, which we call the \emph{tabloid basis} of $\NCSym$.